jonnonz1/nz-statute-book/acts/public/2001/habeas-corpus-act-2001.md

 To avoid doubt, an application for a writ of habeas corpus is a civil proceeding for the purposes of the Courts (Remote Participation) Act 2010.

 ### 15 Finality of determinations
-(1) Subject to the rights of appeal conferred by section 16 of this Act and to sections 7 to 10 of the Supreme Court Act 2003, the determination of an application is final and no further application can be made by any person either to the same or to a different Judge on grounds requiring a re-examination by the court of substantially the same questions as those considered by the court when the earlier application was refused.
+(1) Subject to the rights of appeal conferred by section 16 of this Act and to sections 68 to 71 of the Senior Courts Act 2016, the determination of an application is final and no further application can be made by any person either to the same or to a different Judge on grounds requiring a re-examination by the court of substantially the same questions as those considered by the court when the earlier application was refused.
 (2) A person who has been released from detention in accordance with a writ of habeas corpus must not be re-arrested or detained again on substantially the same grounds as those considered by the court when the earlier release was ordered.
 (3) Subsection (2) has no application if the ground on which the earlier release was ordered was a jurisdictional or procedural defect that has since been corrected or no longer applies.

 **Appeals by certain unsuccessful parties**

 ### 16 Certain unsuccessful parties may appeal
-(1) The provisions of the Judicature Act 1908 relating to appeals to the Court of Appeal against decisions of the High Court in civil cases—
+(1) The provisions of the Senior Courts Act 2016 relating to appeals to the Court of Appeal against decisions of the High Court in civil cases—
   (a) apply with respect to a determination refusing an application for the issue of a writ of habeas corpus; but (b) do not apply to a final determination that orders the release from detention of a detained person unless the substantive issue is the welfare of a person under the age of 16 years.
 (1A) With the leave of the Supreme Court, a party to the proceeding in which the determination was made may appeal to the Supreme Court—